jmandel/smart-imaging/README.md

 See [`./viewer`](./viewer).

-This app connects a SMART on FHIR clinical data server (e.g., an EHR sandbox) as well as an imaging erver (e.g., our Reference Imaging Server).
-After authorization, it retrieves data from both.
+This React app connects a SMART on FHIR clinical data server (e.g., an EHR sandbox) as well as an imaging server (e.g., our Reference Imaging Server).
+After authorization, it retrieves clinical data from the EHR and imaging studies through the configured imaging API.
+The app can load a mounted runtime config from `config/config.json`, fall back to its bundled `servers.json`, and lets users edit settings in the browser.

 <a id="config"></a>